Notion is a note-taking application that includes other productivity tools companies can use.

-After reviewing the Notion wiki, here are outstanding questions:
+After reviewing Notion for knowledge management, here are outstanding questions:

-- Who on your team can decide who owns a page?
+- Who on your team can decide who owns a page as a single source of truth, even after turning it into a wiki?

 - How does this help you answer commonly asked questions on your team?